What fundraiser has not faced a boss who:

 Most board members don’t care that you are about to launch a planned giving program.
 Most of them are solicited and stewarded for their gifts by the head of your organization or the chief fundraising officer, so your soliciting them for a bequest may be blocked politically.

 Yes, in small organizations where the board members are well known and influential among the constituency, their endorsement of your program can give it a boost.
-A presentation to them, followed by a Q and A session, can be a productive use of your time and give you valuable practice describing planned gifts.
+A presentation to them, followed by a Q and A session along with copies of our Pocket Guide for Board Members and Volunteers, can be a productive use of your time and give you valuable practice describing planned gifts.
 But don’t ignore your broader base of prospects for long.